tochy97/shotsbyabs/README.md

 ## Requierments

-Abby will have an account for uploading and modifiying data.
+Abby will have an account for uploading and modifiying data. (completed)

-Customers will be able to select a package to purchase.
+Customers will be able to select a package to purchase. (removed)

-Customers will be able to pay for purchases through launch pad.
+Customers will be able to pay for purchases through launch pad. (removed)

-Calender api included to schedule consultations.
+Calender api included to schedule consultations. (removed)

+## Todo

+Private link for packaged images (completed)